Changing the model parameters#

 Warning

 These features have not been extensively tested and should be handled with great care.
-Feedbacks are welcome!
+Feedback is welcome!

 The temporal dimension is an important aspect of dynamically modeling indirect economic impacts.
 Historically, ARIO has been used both using weekly and daily steps, but mostly the latter case.
 BoARIO’s implementation of ARIO aims at being independent of the temporal unit considered, notably to study how this aspect influences the results.

-Furthermore, for efficiency purpose, this implementation allows to simulate only some temporal unit and interpolate state variables in between.
+Furthermore, for efficiency purposes, this implementation allows you to simulate only some temporal units and interpolate state variables between them.

 Hence a step can represent multiple temporal units.
-Although by default, a step equals a temporal unit equals a day and defaults values of characteristic times and other time related variable are accordingly expressed in number of days, these three terms are conceptually different.
-For this reason we will favor the term temporal unit to designate the atomic period in the model throughout this documentation.
+By default, a step equals a temporal unit equals a day and defaults values of characteristic times and other time related variable are accordingly expressed in number of days.
+However, because it is customisable, we favor the term temporal unit to designate the atomic period in the model throughout this documentation.

 The number of temporal units to simulate can be set when instantiating the Simulation object like so: